erikvullings/d3clock/README.md

 I've only:
 - converted d3 from v3 to v5
 - converted the JavaScript to TypeScript
+- refactored the clock faces to separate files, so you only load faces that you will be using.
-- removed some redundant computations
+- removed some redundant computations and code
 - fixed some bugs (e.g. the SBB clock added new circle elements on every clock tick, roman numeral IV...)
 - published it to npm.